FTC Solar (NASDAQ:FTCI) Issues Q2 2021 Earnings Guidance

 FTC Solar (NASDAQ:FTCI) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $- for the period.
 The company issued revenue guidance of $41 million-46 million.

-FTC Solar (NASDAQ:FTCI) last posted its earnings results on Monday, June 7th.
-The company reported ($0.10) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.07) by ($0.03).
-On average, equities research analysts predict that FTC Solar will post -0.03 EPS for the current fiscal year.
+FTC Solar (NASDAQ:FTCI) last announced its earnings results on Monday, June 7th.
+The company reported ($0.10) earnings per share for the quarter, missing the consensus estimate of ($0.07) by ($0.03).
+Sell-side analysts forecast that FTC Solar will post -0.18 EPS for the current fiscal year.

 FTC Solar Company Profile